“Break on through to the other side!” snarled Jim Morrison on the first track of The Doors’ 1967 debut album.

 These souls often live in excess and self-destruct, as Morrison did.

-Thanks for reading!
+Well, thanks for reading!
 Follow this blog through email and drop a comment below!
 LIGHT MY FIRE, BABY!